What are Powderpost Beetles?

+Powderpost beetles need damp wood with a moisture content of at least 14% to survive.
+Damp crawl spaces, like we have in South Louisiana, provide an ideal environment for the beetles to breed and multiply.
 Powderpost beetle damage closely resembles “shot” damage from a shotgun.
-The holes are usually slightly smaller than the hole left behind from a BB, which is normally between 1/16 to 1/8 of an inch in diameter.
-There may just be a few holes or very many.
+The holes are usually smaller than the hole left behind from a BB.
+This is normally between 1/16 to 1/8 of an inch in diameter.
+There may just be a few holes in one area or many throughout the entire structure.
 If the powderpost beetles infestation is active, you may also see powder coming out the holes or sitting below the holes.

 The type of treatment required to rid your home of powderpost beetles varies depending on the location of the infestation, the size of the infestation and the exact type of powderpost beetle found.
 While chemically spot treating certain areas of your home may prove successful in some cases, putting a tent around the entire home and fumigating may be the only viable option.
 Fumigating an entire home can also be very costly, but if ignored a powderpost beetle infestation can cause significant structural damage to your home.